Lyna Perez Looks Smoking Hot In A Skimpy, Tiffany Blue Bikini

-Lyna Perez took to her wildly popular Instagram page to share another smoking hot shot that showed her clad in a tiny bikini.
-The update was shared on her page on September 2, and it’s been causing quite a stir in its short time live.
+Lyna Perez took to her wildly popular Instagram page on September 2 to share another smoking hot shot that showed her clad in a tiny bikini.
+The update caused quite a stir among her followers within just a few hours of going live.

 The steamy image captured the model posed in the center of the frame.
-Lyna bent her left arm at her elbow and grabbed a handful of hair as she touched her upper-thigh with the opposite hand.
-The model gazed off into the distance with a sultry gaze, and her lips slightly parted while teasing a peek of her pearly whites.
-The tropical setting was picture-perfect as Lyna posed on a beach in front of a covering of palm trees and leafy, green plants.
+Lyna bent her left arm at the elbow and grabbed a handful of hair as she touched her upper-thigh with the opposite hand.
+The model gazed into the distance with a sultry expression.
+Her lips were slightly parted, teasing a peek of her pearly whites.
+Lyna posed in a picture-perfect, tropical setting, standing in front of a grove of palm trees and leafy, green plants.
 She opted for a vibrant, Tiffany blue bikini that popped against her allover glow.

-The babe rocked a triangle top with mall cups that hardly could contain her voluptuous assets.
-The two pieces were spaced far apart, and cleavage came spilling out of the front, middle, and sides.
-A thin set of strings secured over her bronze shoulders, and her hair covered a portion of the suit.
-Her slender arms were left bare as Lyna did not add jewelry to either side.
+The babe rocked a triangle top with small cups that hardly contained her voluptuous assets.
+The cups were spaced far apart, and cleavage came spilling out of the bottom and the sides.
+A thin set of strings stretched over her bronze shoulders as her hair tumbled over them, covering a portion of the suit.
+Her slender arms were left bare.

 Lyna’s bottoms were just as revealing as the top, and the front only covered what was necessary to meet Instagram’s standards.
-The sides were made of thin, floss-like fabric that stretched over her hips and accentuated her tiny midsection.
-The high-rise design also left Lyna’s shapely thighs well on display as well as a few dark-ink tattoos near her bikini-line.
+The sides were made of thin, floss-like strings that stretched over her hips and accentuated her tiny midsection.
+The high-rise design left Lyna’s shapely thighs and a tattoo near her bikini-line on display.

-Lyna accessorized her beachside attire with a set of layered necklaces on her collar.
-Each piece of jewelry had a separate charm, including a butterfly, and a circle.
+Lyna accessorized her beachside attire with a set of layered necklaces that hung down her decolletage.
+Some of the chains had small charms, including a butterfly and a circle.
 She parted her tresses in the middle, and a few loose waves added some volume to her mane.

-In the caption of the update, Lyna called herself a brown-eyed girl, adding a single red heart emoji.
-More than 34,000 social media users have double-tapped the post, and an additional 1,400 flocked to the comments section to leave compliments.
+In the caption, Lyna referenced her eye color, which was also an allusion to a Van Morrison song, and added a single red heart emoji.
+More than 34,000 social media users double-tapped the post, and over 1,400 flocked to the comments section to leave compliments.

-“Absolutely stunning Lyna, look amazing, beautiful, and simply gorgeous too,” one follower commented, adding a series of various emoji to the end of their words.
+“Absolutely stunning Lyna, look amazing, beautiful, and simply gorgeous too,” one follower commented, adding a series of various emoji after their words.

 “A beautiful, savage brown eyed girl,” a second Instagrammer wrote.